HYS The Hague

-HYS The Hague (Dutch: "Hijs Hockij Den Haag") is the ice hockey club in The Hague, Netherlands.
+HYS The Hague (Dutch: "Hijs Hokij Den Haag") is a professional ice hockey club in The Hague, Netherlands.
 Founded in 1933, the club's top team plays in the Dutch/Belgian BeNe League and competes annually in the Dutch National Championships and the Dutch Cup tournament.

 The most successful hockey team in the Netherlands during the 1960s, it broke a 40-year national championship drought by winning the National championship in 2009.
-It has since repeated as champion in 2011, 2013 and 2018.
+It has since repeated as champion in 2011, 2013, 2018, 2022 and 2023.

 Home games are held at de Uithof, a winter sports recreational facility in the west of the city.
 It has 2,050 regular seats, 160 VIP-box seats and 400 standing room spaces.

 Name

 "HYS" is pronounced "hice" and stands for "Haagsche IJshockey Stichting" ("Ice Hockey Club of the Hague"; when using capital letters, "Y" sometimes replaces the Dutch letter "ij").

 Variations of the name have included "H.H.IJ.C.
 Den Haag" (Hague Hockey and Ice hockey Club) and "H.IJ.S.
 Hoky Den Haag".
 When competing from 2007-2015, its name was anglicized as "HYS The Hague".
 For the 2006-2007 season, the team was known as the "Calco Wolves".